Posted on behalf of Henness & Haight on Dec 29, 2014 in Slip & Fall News

 Second, you must be able to prove that the property owner knew about the dangerous condition and failed to take action.
 This means that a reasonable person would have been aware that a danger was in place.
 This can also be difficult to prove.
 It is one of the first things addressed in any fall-based injury case.

 One of the tricks is to determine what a reasonable person would have known, and what constitutes "reasonable."
 Was the condition there for a long time, or was it new?
 What are the owner's normal maintenance routines?
 Was it unreasonable for the condition to exist in the first place?
 Could it have been avoided?
 If a gutter leak causes icy conditions, had the gutter been leaking for a long time?
 Was this a new development that the owner had not had time to address?
 Was the area properly salted or cordoned off?
 Such conditions will be looked at during litigation.

 Finally, the court will look at whether or not you were careless or clumsy and it resulted in an accident.
 You have a responsibility to be aware of your surroundings and take appropriate precautions.
 Were you wearing proper shoes?
 Did you take steps to avoid the dangerous surface or situation?
 If you did not, you may not be able to collect a settlement.

-If you have this type of mishap, you should contact an experienced Las Vegas personal injury attorney to go over your case.
 Most of the time, you will not have to pay for a consult, and you can get better information on whether you have a case.
 If you have been in an accident, the clock is ticking towards the statute of limitations.
 Do not wait; call us today!